Search Results

 Your search results for "the" are below.
 Click tabs to filter by type.

-Babcock & Wilcox (B&W) wet flue gas desulfurization (FGD) systems feature a combination of design components to provide a high level of reliability and removal efficiencies.
-These include B&W’s signature tray tower design to provide superior gas to liquid contact and uniform flow distribution through the absorber spray zones; its patented inlet awning, interspatial headers to reduce absorber height, pump power requirements, and internal support costs; forced oxidation system; and advanced mist e
+Babcock & Wilcox (B&W) wet flue gas desulfurization (FGD) systems feature a combination of design components to provide the industry’s highest level of reliability and removal efficiencies.
+These include B&W's signature tray tower design to provide excellent gas to liquid contact and uniform flow distribution through the absorber spray zones; its patented inlet awning, interspatial headers to reduce absorber height, pump power requirements, and internal support costs; forced oxidation system; an

 View Web Page